ZZJHARRY/starter-hugo-academic/content/authors/admin/_index.md

 Hello!
 This is Zijian!

 I am currently an Master of Science in Computer Science and Engineering student at the University of Michigan.
-I am glad to be advised by Prof. Ivo Dinov at SOCR and Prof. Hun-Seok Kim in his Lab as a research assistant.
+I am glad to be advised by Prof. [Ivo Dinov](https://www.socr.umich.edu/people/dinov/) at [SOCR](https://www.socr.umich.edu/html/SOCR_Research.html) and Prof. [Hun-Seok Kim](https://kim.engin.umich.edu/) in his [Lab](https://kim.engin.umich.edu/people/) as a research assistant.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+During the summer of 2020, I was a software development engineer at [Amazon.com](https://www.amazon.com/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.